 Do you have a continuing issue with your husband?
 Does he lack a certain desirable character quality?
 Prayer can make all the difference!

-I have seen persistent prayer accomplish what I cannot do on my own.
-I don’t have any ability to change my husband’s heart.
-I can set boundaries on certain behavior, but I can’t change his heart.
+I have seen persistent prayer accomplish what I could not do on my own.
+I don’t have any ability to change anyone’s heart, including a husband’s heart.
+I can set boundaries on certain behavior, but I can’t change a person’s heart.
 Only God can do that, and praise the Lord, he DOES do that!
 In Ezekiel 36, God says “I will give you a new heart and put a new spirit in you…” Awesome!

 If you’re wondering where to start in terms of praying for a change in your husband’s heart, I would suggest inserting your husband’s name in 2 specific Bible verses as you pray.
-I’ve been praying these 2 verses for quite some time now, and I’ve seen God slowly molding and shaping my husband’s heart.
+I prayed these 2 verses for years on behalf of my husband, and I witnessed God slowly molding and shaping my husband’s heart.
 Here are the verses, with your husband’s name inserted.

 I was reminded recently of how valuable it is for Christian women to gather with other godly women.
 A wife recently told me that, beyond learning valuable insights from God’s Word during Bible studies, what has really helped her is the encouragement, support and accountability from other godly women.